 Uneven floors can be the result of several problems.
-For instance, they can be caused by improperly installed joists or deteriorating wood supports.
-In most cases, repairing an uneven floor is a lengthy and expensive process.
+For instance, they can be caused by slopping, sagging, or heaving (lifting) concrete slab.
+In some cases, repairing an uneven floor is a lengthy and expensive process.

 Also, finding the right foundation repair company to do the job can prove to be difficult.

-Generally, sloping and sagging floors occur in older homes.
+Sloping and sagging floors occur in homes of any age.
 Most of the time, the homeowners simply ignore the problem or pass it off as a normal part of having an old home.
 Apart from making it more costly, ignoring the problem can be detrimental down the road.

 It is difficult to find out how out of level the floors are unless your house is severely damaged.
-House or foundation leveling is important because it’ll prevent your home’s floor from sagging.
+House or foundation leveling is important because it’ll prevent foundation movement damage to walls, ceilings, roofs and plumbing.

 Call 214-865-8609 today to find out about the costs involved in fixing uneven floors.
 Repairing foundation problems from the get-go will help you avoid more problems and costly repairs in the long run.